 There’s no real smoke around lifting, so there’s probably no back pain fire.

 No one lifts more than bodybuilders and powerlifters.
-And bodybuilders must wear those big thick belts for some reason!9 If it makes sense for them, it must make sense for occupational lifting too.
+And bodybuilders must wear those big thick belts for some reason!17 If it makes sense for them, it must make sense for occupational lifting too.
 Surely.

 Supports, braces, and belts mostly just provide some novel sensory input that reinforces the idea of security and stability — a sensation-aided placebo.
 That is, you don’t just hope that it supports your back, it feels like it does.
 Unfortunately, this also strongly encourages the insidious idea that backs need stabilizing in the first place.
 And that’s how you lose The Mind Game in Low Back Pain.

-Notice that deadlifts do not look like a “safe” way to lift something heavy with your back.
-And yet the sport of powerlifting demonstrates that it’s possible to do really stupendous deadlifts regularly without injury.
-These guys and gals are stooping over and picking up dramatically more weight than anyone is ever going to lift at work.13 For fun.
-They use their legs a lot, yes, but there’s still plenty of spinal flexion at the beginning of a deadlift — it looks pretty much exactly like how people are not supposed to lift.These guys & gals are stooping over and picking up dramatically more weight than anyone is ever going to lift at work.
-For fun.
+Deadlifts do not remotely look like a “safe” way to lift something heavy with your back.
+And yet the sport of powerlifting demonstrates that it’s possible to do deadlifts regularly without any obvious pattern of vulnerability to back pain.
+These guys and gals are stooping over and picking up dramatically more weight than anyone is ever going to lift at work.22 For fun.
+With, science says, less injury than other sports!23

-I’m not saying that it’s safe for an untrained person to try to lift massive loads — technique definitely matter when you’re trying to get several hundred pounds off the ground!
+But this isn’t about powerlifting: I’m just using powerlifting as an example to make a point about saner loads.
+I am definitely not saying that it’s safe for an untrained person to try to lift huge loads willy nilly — technique does matter when you’re trying to get several hundred pounds off the ground!
 It’s a completely different thing than schlepping stuff around in a warehouse.
-But the range of what it’s possible to do surprisingly safely is just huge.
-If backs were actually prone to injuries when lifting 20-40 kilos with poor technique or training, it’s unlikely that people could ever safely multiply that by ten times, but they do.
-True, powerlifters are so trained that they’re almost like another species…but they were born with roughly the same anatomy.
-The point is that backs are naturally sturdy and non-fragile, and powerlifting is a great demonstration of that.
+I am only saying that the range of what it’s possible to do surprisingly safely is just huge.
+If backs were actually prone to injuries when lifting 20-40 kilos with poor technique or training, it’s unlikely that people could ever safely multiply that by 3-10 times in deadlifts, but they clearly do, even with imperfect elimination of flexion, if that is even possible.

 Back pain that starts with a lifting trauma probably occurs less than most people think, and isn’t as severe, and when it does occur it probably often seems worse than it is due to the common problem of trigger points in back pain.